 Why your emails go to spam — and how to prove it in 30 seconds

 If your email lands in spam, it is rarely the subject line.
-Gmail, Outlook and Yahoo decide placement on authentication, sender reputation and engagement signals — long before they read a word.
+Gmail, Outlook and Yahoo decide placement on authentication, sender reputation, DNS posture and engagement signals — long before they read a word.
 Here is what they actually check, in the order that matters.

 Why mailbox providers enforce this

 Since February 2024, Gmail and Yahoo enforce bulk-sender rules: authenticated SPF and DKIM, a published DMARC policy, a one-click List-Unsubscribe header, and a spam-complaint rate under 0.3%.
-Miss any one and your mail is filtered or rejected outright — regardless of content quality.
-Mailbox providers treat authentication as identity: if they can't verify who sent the message, they assume the worst.
+Miss the identity layer and your mail is filtered or rejected regardless of content quality.
+A deeper audit also looks at the DNS details behind that identity: DKIM selectors, DMARC tags, SPF alignment, reverse DNS, HELO naming, TLS policy and BIMI readiness.

 How to fix it